WebOfTrustInfo/rwot3-sf/topics-and-advance-readings/identity-forking-and-federated-reputation.md

 Verification
 ------------

-To verify that Elizabeth has the attestation addressed to Carol, Frank may require Elizabeth to sign her messages from a multisig of the form
+To verify that Elizabeth has the attestation addressed to Diana, Frank may require Elizabeth to sign her messages from a multisig of the form (Diana, Elizabeth).
-$(Carol, Elizabeth)$.

 Completeness of a reputation chain
 ==================================